karstendavidbakker/Prototype/README.md

 L-R: electronics housing, button holder, IMU holder.

 3. **Arduino Microcontroller**

-Located on the wheelchair frame, the arduino Mega2560 microcontroller serves as the first system that the user interacts with in the WheelCare concept
+Located on the wheelchair frame, the arduino Mega2560 microcontroller serves as the first system that the user interacts with in the WheeallCare concept

-.

 The responsibility of the Arduino Microcontroller is